- Here's why regular bike care and maintenance is important

 You can also use the following to clean your bicycle:

-- a pressure washer with a water tank
+- A low-pressure washer with a water tank (e.g. the Mobile Outdoor Cleaner from Kärcher)

-Step-by-step instructions: How to clean your bike properly
+Step-by-step guide: How to clean your bike properly

 The most important up front:

 - Coarse dirt should be removed from your bike after every ride.
-Just following step 1 to 3 for instructions on how to do so.
+Follow step 1 to 3 for instructions on how to do so.

-- In the following steps, we'll give you everything you need to know to care for your bike.
+- In the following steps, we'll give you everything you need to know to clean and care for your bike.

 Before you start to remove dirt with a brush, you should first soak the bike.